Gin Tonic – Spain’s Obsession & National Drink

 Selecting or making the right ice cube is an important part to any cocktail, especially a Gin Tonic.
 In Spain, from corner bars to Michelin restaurants the ice cubes are extra large & dense so they melt slowly in your drink, ensuring that the flavours of your GT won’t get watered down.
 Avoid the “chippy” fuel station ice or small ice cube trays.

-*While in Spain we bought “Gin Tonic” Spherical Ice Cube trays, which we have also found are stocked by David Jones for around $AUD10.95
+*While in Spain we bought “Gin Tonic” Spherical Ice Cube trays, which we have also found are stocked online from various vendors.

 For the classic Gin Tonic, hold the citrus above the glass and cut a “bandaid” size piece of lime or lemon zest, ensuring that none of the bitter white pith is attached.
 With two small “claw” tongs, scrape the zest a number of times and then twist over the ice to extract the citrus oils, before placing it into the glass (alternatively, I use a citrus zester to zest strips into the glass).
 An Espanol Gin Tonic usually only ever uses the zest, never a slice or wedge of citrus.
 If you like, you can use Enrique’s version of adding a small cube of frozen lime juice to the glass.